 I first saw this movie in high school and I was riveted.
 It wasn’t porn but it wasn’t not porn and nobody, and I mean nobody, brings the kink like Mr. James Spader.
 He has made many a woman and many a man, closeted or un-closeted, feel hot in places where chunks come out of.

 The brief plot synopsis is as follows: Spader’s character is married to Deborah Kara Unger’s (Roar!) character and the two of them enjoy shagging other people, then telling each other about it later in the evening while they sauce-make with one other.
 The opening scenes of Crash are very hot, mostly due to Deborah Kara Unger (Roar!) but also helped along by a sexy Asian extra that Spader is de-flowering in a closet; as one does.

 Spader’s character, James Ballard, is in a head on collision while driving at night.
 The driver of the other vehicle is killed, but his wife, played by Holly Hunter, survives and the two of them, Spader and Hunter, are hospitalized at the same location.

 They find themselves not only being sexually drawn to one another, but also being keenly attracted to the mutilation that has occurred to their own bodies and the vehicles they had been traveling in.
 This and a triangular sort of sexual tension builds further when Elias Koteas, a man who chronicles and recreates great automobile accidents, is introduced.

-In the end gender begins to bend and the rules no longer apply and it’s a movie about sexuality taken to limits that can no longer be controlled.
-It’s a portrait of people who live life for sex instead of it being simply a pleasant accoutrement.
+In the end, gender begins to bend and the rules no longer apply and it’s a movie about sexuality taken to limits that can no longer be controlled.
+It’s a portrait of people who live life for sex instead of it being one of the pleasant accoutrements.

-If you have been there you know how deep that abyss can go, if you haven’t then Crash is a cool way for you to get a vicarious hit off the high of being lost in your own sexual obsessions.
+If you’ve been there you know how deep that abyss can go, if you haven’t then Crash is a cool way for you to get a vicarious hit off the high of being lost in your own sexual obsessions.